semgrep/semgrep-docs/docs/semgrep-ci/semgrep-ci-with-app.md

 * CircleCI
 * Buildkite

+These providers are explicitly listed in Semgrep App, and Semgrep App is able to generate configuration files for you to commit into your CI provider.

+To set up the CI job and connect with Semgrep App:

 1. Create an account.
 2. Click **Projects > Scan New Project > Run Scan in CI**.
 3. Select your provider from the menu.
 4. Follow the steps outlined in the page.

 ### Other CI providers (supported through environment variables)

 TODO
 1. Generate a Semgrep App token.